Access Control System Audit Checklist [FREE PDF]

 - Role: Access Control Manager

-- Compliance: NFPA 731 Standard for the Installation of Electronic Premises Security Systems (2020 Edition), ASIS Physical Security Standard PSC.1-2012, DHS CFATS 6 CFR Part 27 – Chemical Facility Anti-Terrorism Standards, UL 2050 Standard for Installation and Classification of Alarm Systems, ASIS Workplace Violence Prevention Standard (2011)
+- Compliance: ASIS Physical Security Standard PSC.1-2012, NFPA 731 Standard for the Installation of Electronic Premises Security Systems, DHS CFATS 6 CFR Part 27 Section 27.230, UL 2050 Standard for National Industrial Security Systems, NFPA 730 Guide for Premises Security Chapter 6

 Access Control Hardware Inspection

-- Have all terminated employee credentials been deactivated within 24 hours of departure?
+- Have all terminated employee credentials been deactivated within the policy-required timeframe?

-- Are contractor and visitor credentials time-limited and expired upon project or visit completion?
+- Are contractor, vendor, and visitor credentials time-limited and set to expire at project or visit completion?

 - Total number of active credentials in the system?